Pranshu1sati/Weekday/README.md

       ````

-    - Reducers receiving unwanted or null values
+    - Reducers receiving unwanted or null values and handeling null values in data

       ````
       //inside reducers